Product Descriptions that Sell: The 2 Reasons People Buy

 A pleasure might be:

-Most products that help people get avoid pain will also add pleasure.
+Most products that help people avoid pain will also add pleasure.
 This can come in handy when writing product descriptions.

 You can agitate the customer a bit and point out how annoying, uncomfortable or frustrating a particular situation is, help them imagine how great it will be to solve it and then share how your products can help.

-Determine whether your products appeal to the negative emotions, positive emotions or both.
+Determine whether your products appeal to the negative emotions, positive emotions, or both.

 “I really want to buy a new __________________ (your product) __________________ because _______________ (reason why).”